 - Ground beef (cook until fully browned instead of searing if you go this route)

-Mushrooms are a huge part of what gives this recipe its strong umami flavor, owing to the delicious compound glutamatic acid.
+Mushrooms: Mushrooms are a huge part of what gives this recipe its strong umami flavor, owing to the delicious compound glutamatic acid.
 Read about a cool study looking at the flavor enhancing effects of mixing mushrooms with meat.
-My recommendation for this dish is to use either button or cremini mushrooms, which as I mentioned in my balsamic mushroom pasta post, are the same species!
+My recommendation for this dish is to use either button or cremini mushrooms but you could also use baby bellas.

-Very frequently wide egg noodles are used for beef stroganoff.
-In fact, until recently that is all that I hade ever used for the dish.
-Then, one day, I forgot that we were out of egg noodles, like I do, and so the experimentation began.
-My new favorite pasta for this dish is rotelle but some other good options are fusilli, cavatapi, rotini.
+Pasta: Very frequently wide egg noodles are used for beef stroganoff.
+Other options are rotelle, fusilli, cavatapi, and rotini pastas.
 Frankly, you can use any pasta that is short and, preferably, has some twists in it to catch the sauce.
 Pasta types with pictures.

 Now, cook up a batch of beef stroganoff, scarf down your plate, and battle your family for the leftovers.
 When you ultimately win, remind yourself that you're the best and you can do anything.